avalosrios/flame/README.md

-# Angular 2 QuickStart Source
+# Flame project

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+Basic user management project, this works as a vanilla front end for most common web app.
+It uses bootstrap and angular2.

-## Create a new project based on the QuickStart
+## Create a new project based on flame

 Clone this repo into new project folder (e.g., `my-proj`).
 ```bash